jdsantelicesl/Arduino-RC-Car/README.md

 - Adjusts Y-axis for speed and direction control and sends it to LN298 motor driver.

 **STL Files and Wiring:**
-Please see pictures in [Thingiverse Profile] (https://www.thingiverse.com/thing:6188559).
+Please see pictures in [Thingiverse Profile](https://www.thingiverse.com/thing:6188559).
 These pictures contain wiring and STL files of RC Car, controller has not yet been uploaded.
 See other posts on Thingiverse for additional designs such as battery pack.

 **Additional Information**